Breakfast doesn't get much easier than this super quick recipe for microwave scrambled eggs.

 Ingredients

-You'll only need a few simple ingredients to make these microwave eggs.
+You'll only need a few simple ingredients to make this recipe.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

-- Butter.
-You can use salted or unsalted butter.
+- Butter: You can use salted or unsalted butter.
 European butter, such as Kerrygold, is especially good, but any butter will work in this recipe.

-- Eggs.
-I use large eggs in most of my recipes, this one included.
+- Eggs: I use large eggs in most of my recipes, this one included.

-- Milk.
-Whole milk is best.
+- Milk: Whole milk is best.
 You can also use half-and-half or heavy cream.

-- Salt and pepper.
-I use kosher salt and freshly ground black pepper.
+- Salt and pepper: I use kosher salt and freshly ground black pepper.

 Variations